BastiHz/Java-Course-Projects/Recipes/README.md

    "directions": ["Boil water", "Pour boiling hot water into a mug", "Add fresh mint leaves", "Mix and let the mint leaves seep for 3-5 minutes", "Add honey and mix again"]
 }
 ```

-The H2 console is available via a webbrowser at `http://localhost:8080/h2`.
-There you can view and modify the database directly.
-To login set JDBC URL to `jdbc:h2:file:./recipes_db` and User Name to `user`.
-No password.